Data is the Key to Unlocking the Value of Your Back Office Documents. Use it Wisely.

 4. Rapid Turnaround

-DDC Intelligence's incredible matching and validation power turns around your freight bills at an unprecedented rate.
+DDC Intelligence's incredible matching and validation power turn around your freight bills at an unprecedented rate.
 As you bust through bottlenecks, you'll see an increase in happy customers and a reduced days sales outstanding (DSO).

-Our DDC Intelligence system was built from the ground-up to handle freight data entry.
+Our DDC Intelligence system was built from the ground up to handle freight data entry.
 It's fast, scalable, reliable, and ultimately intelligent enough to streamline your data entry processes and reduce your overall errors.
-According to long-time DDC partner Estes Express Lines, the core benefits of DDC Intelligence that will move the needle for their LTL operation are speed, accuracy and cost containment.
+According to long-time DDC partner Estes Express Lines, the core benefits of DDC Intelligence that will move the needle for their LTL operation are speed, accuracy, and cost containment.

 "We all need to be automating more and increasing efficiency levels," said Tad Blackburn, vice president of administration for Estes.
 "DDC Intelligence allows us to achieve these goals."